francocarbonaro/TacowRepositoryTalk/README.md

-Sample project for the lightining talk presented at the Tacow Toronto meetup event on April 17 2024.
+Sample project for the `Repository Pattern` lightining talk presented at the Tacow Toronto meetup event on April 17 2024.